qcif/data-curator/README.md

 ### Building a new package

-To build Data Curator for macOS locally:
+To build Data Curator locally:

 `yarn run build`